christophdebaene/christophdebaene.github.io/docs/blog/posts/2024/a-fresh-start.md

 comments: true
 ---

-After 10 years, I have decided to resume **blogging** about my passion for technology and to share my experiences.
-Additionally, I use this site as my personal **wiki** to document things that I use daily basis as a technical consultant.
+After a decade-long hiatus, I've made the decision to revive my **blog** about my passion for technology and to share my experiences.
+Moreover, this site serves as my personal **wiki**, a digital repository where I document the tools and insights integral to my daily life as a technical consultant."

 <!-- more -->